Self-discovery exercises: 10 tools to understand yourself

 • Identify one small decision you can make differently based on what you discovered

-• Plan a second exercise from a different modality to try next week
+• Plan a second exercise from a different style to try next week

 Related articles in this guide